 County Fiscal Vision

-The goal of the Budget and Finance Committee is to facilitate and support the County in reducing near-term fiscal risks and transitioning over the longer-term to a sustainable fiscal path.
+The goal of the Budget and Finance project group is to facilitate and support the County in reducing near-term fiscal risks and transitioning over the longer-term to a sustainable fiscal path.

 Building a Vision for Fiscal Transition in Loudoun County.
 Looking back over the past two decades and trying to read the fiscal tea leaves for the coming four years and beyond leads to three compelling conclusions: